|

 employment.
 This information should be posted as public record.

 Registration should not cost more than $25.00 for processing.
+This

 Consumers could then

-choose for themselves whether to hire your services.
+decide for themselves whether to hire your services.
 If you did

 not voluntarily register with the state, that might indicate to